-Ready for a two-hour, all-you-can-eat BBQ?
-With fatty cuts of pork belly, tender cow tongue, hourmon (offal), and marbled slices of boutique beef, like Kuroge Wagyu?
-Here’s the catch—it’s a chain.
-But Gyu-kaku, especially popular with students and often hidden on the upper floors of office towers, is a cheap, smoky yakiniku (barbecued meat) joint, where diners cram side by side to prepare their own charcoal grilled meat in a slightly raucous atmosphere and wash down with highball after highball.
-(The deals are often all-you-can-drink too!)
-They’re anything but luxurious, but many locations fill up on weekends and don’t usually take reservations, so go early or late to ensure a table.
+Ready for a two-hour all-you-can-eat barbecue?
+With fatty cuts of pork belly, tender beef tongue, horumon (offal), and marbled slices of boutique beef such as Kuroge wagyu?
+Then head to Gyu-Kaku, a chain especially popular with students and often hidden on the upper floors of office towers.
+Whichever one you try, it will be a yakiniku (barbecued meat) joint, where diners cram side by side to prepare their own charcoal-grilled meat in a slightly raucous atmosphere and wash it down with highball after highball.
+(The deals are often all-you-can-drink, too.)
+They’re anything but luxurious, but many locations fill up on weekends and don’t usually take reservations, so go early or late to ensure you get a table.